DTrejo/dtrejo.github.io/days-as-a-growth-engineer.md

 ---
 # ${this.title}

-I’m going to lay out the things I did and wanted to do in the first 30 days of my growth engineering job at Credit Karma.
+I’m going to lay out the things I did and wanted to do in the first 30 days of my growth engineering job.
 I work on acquisition: getting us more traffic and more signups.
 My engineering work contributes to our efforts across SEO, conversation rate optimization, UX, and page speed optimization.

 The following areas are important to me: